emqx/emqx-docs/en_US/advanced/acl-redis.md

 After enabling Redis ACL and successfully connecting with the username `emqx`.
 The client should have the subscription permission of all topics (excluding system topics) and the publish permission of `testtopic/2`.

-## Super user query command（super cmd）
+## Superuser query command（super cmd）

 When performing ACL authentication, EMQX Broker will use the current client information to execute the user-configured superuser query command to query whether the client is a superuser.
-ACL query command is skipped when the client is superuser.
+ACL query command is skipped when the client is a superuser.

 ```bash
 # etc/plugins/emqx_auth_redis.conf